queenofdowntime/square-one/tutorials/new-project-setup.md

 	From your `wip-hello-name` branch, you can run `git log` and see your two 'wip' commits as well as your original commits which you did on `master`.

-	Switch back to the `master` branch with `git checkout master` and run `git log` again.
+	Switch back to the `master` branch with `git checkout master` (you do not need the `-b` this time as the branch already exists) and run `git log` again.
 You should see that `master` only has the commits you made before you started working on the new feature.

 	To merge those commits into `master`, we need to run: